Werner Pinzner: Press

-After Pinzner's death, a censor was imposed on the press for the first time since the kidnapping and murder of Hanns Martin Schleyer, but this only fuelled media speculation.
+After Pinzner's death, a censor was imposed on the press for the first time since the kidnapping and murder of Hanns Martin Schleyer, but this only fueled media speculation.
 The judicial scandal intensified when it became known that cocaine and puncture marks were found on Pinzner's body, and that paraphernalia for heroin consumption had been found in his cell.

 The contract killings and the double murder-suicide attracted considerable public attention.
 Documentation of the case was exhibited as one of the best-known criminal cases in Hamburg's criminal history.
 The case was included in series on major criminal cases by both NDR and ARD.
 ZDF also addressed the series of murders in 2016 in the documentary Murder without Conscience: The St. Pauli Killer in the series Enlightened – Spectacular Criminal Cases.
 The Pinzner case was presented at the exhibition A Police Museum for Hamburg in 2007 alongside other Hamburg criminal cases – such as the serial murders of Fritz Honkas or the department store blackmailer "Dagobert" - at the Hamburg Police Museum.
 It is also the subject of guided tours through St. Pauli.
 In 2011, Norddeutscher Rundfunk took the 25th anniversary of the murder-suicide as an opportunity for renewed documentation.